 sunflower seed germination.

-If the air is too humid, then the soil will stay too wet, especially if you over water the soil.
+If the air is too humid, then the soil will stay too wet, especially if you over water.
 This can lead to damping off, which occurs when mold or other pathogens affect seeds or seedlings.

 Damping off is more likely with high humidity levels, in moist soil, and at cooler temperatures.